krusi1/football-ratings/README.md

 ## Intro

-How people evalute others' performance when the output depends on luck as well?
-Football is an ideal setting to study this question because its low scoring nature introducies a lat of randomness into the final results: a team playing well means that they have a higher chance of winning but it does not guarantee a win at all.
-In this exercise I look at player ratings given by sport magazine journalists to disantangle the importance of actual scores and underlying performance in determining the evaluations.
+How do people evaluate others' performance when the output depends on luck as well?
+Football is an ideal setting to study this question because its low scoring nature introduces  a lot of randomness into the final results: a team playing well means that they have a higher chance of winning but it does not guarantee a win at all.
+In this exercise I look at player ratings given by sport magazine journalists to disentangle the importance of actual scores and underlying performance in determining the evaluations.

 ## Data

 Currently, I work with data from the Bundesliga.
 After each game, the sports magazine Kicker rates players on a 1 (best) to 7 (worst) scale. __[For example, Hoffenheim trashed Dortmund at the Signal-Iduna Park in the last round of the 2019-20 season.](https://www.kicker.de/dortmund-gegen-hoffenheim-2020-bundesliga-4588955/schema)__ Andrej Kramaric scored four goals and earned himself the top rating, while the home players received ratings closer to 5.
 Interestingly, Dortmund goalkeeper Roman Bürki received the best rating in the home team, Hoffenheim apparently had even more chances than the final score would suggest.
 I obtained the ratings data by scraping the Kicker website (`get_ratings.ipynb`).
-I transform the ratings to the reverse order (high values mean good performance, low values mean bad performance) beacuse I plan to add data from outher countries and this ordering is more common.
+I transform the ratings to the reverse order (high values mean good performance, low values mean bad performance) because I plan to add data from other countries and this ordering is more common.

-A key challange is to measure underlying performance.
+A key challenge is to measure underlying performance.
 I work with the now widely used expected goals (xG) metrics.
 In short, xG assigns a probability of scoring to each shot based on historical data.
 Current xG models take into account various features of the shot (distance from goal, angle, vertical ball position, goalkeeper's and defenders' position, whether it is a header or taken with strong or week foot, etc.).
 Then for each game, we can simply aggregate the xG values of the individual shots to get a sense of total chances created weighted by chance quality.
 Similarly, aggregating the xG values of the opponent's shots gives total chances conceded weighted by chance quality. __[I obtained xG data from FBref.com](https://fbref.com/en/comps/20/1634/schedule/2017-2018-Bundesliga-Scores-and-Fixtures)__  where they report values calculated by __[Statsbomb](https://statsbomb.com/)__ from the 2017-18 season (`get_xg.ipynb` collects season level data into one csv file).

 The ratings and xG data can be merged on season, round and team.
 As the two datasets come from different sources, team names are coded differently.
-Fortunatrely, we have only a handful of teams so it was easy to match their names manually (`team_names.csv`).
+Fortunately, we have only a handful of teams so it was easy to match their names manually (`team_names.csv`).

 <details>